ros-controls/ros2_control_demos/example_12/doc/userdoc.rst

     - 0.5
     - 0.5"

-   B. Or you can start a demo node which sends two goals every 5 seconds in a loop
+   You should now see orange and yellow blocks moving in *RViz*.
+   Also, you should see changing states in the terminal where launch file is started, e.g.

    .. code-block:: shell

-    ros2 launch ros2_control_demo_example_12 test_forward_position_controller.launch.py

-   You should now see the robot moving in Gazebo Classic.
+    [RRBotSystemPositionOnlyHardware]: Got command 0.50000 for joint 0!
+    [RRBotSystemPositionOnlyHardware]: Got command 0.50000 for joint 1!

-   If you echo the ``/joint_states`` or ``/dynamic_joint_states`` topics you should see the changing values, namely the simulated states of the robot
+   If you echo the ``/joint_states`` or ``/dynamic_joint_states`` topics you should now get similar values, namely the simulated states of the robot

    .. code-block:: shell

     ros2 topic echo /joint_states
     ros2 topic echo /dynamic_joint_states

+   This clearly shows that the controller chaining is functional, as the commands sent to the `forward_position_controller` are passed through properly and then it is reflected in the hardware interfaces of the *RRBot*.

 Files used for this demos